What is a Test Case?

 Use a Strong Title

 A good test case starts with a strong title.
-As a best practice, it’s good to name the test case along the same lines as the module which you’re testing.
-For example, if you’re testing the login page, include “Login Page” within the title of the test case.
+As a best practice, it’s good to name the test case along the same lines as the module that you are testing.
+For example, if you’re testing the login page, include “Login Page” in the title of the test case.
+In some cases, if the tool you’re using doesn’t already do this, it might make sense to include a unique identifier in the title of the test case as well, so the identifier can be referenced instead of a long title

 Include a Strong Description

-The description should tell the tester what they’re going to test and include any other pertinent information such as the test environment, test data, and preconditions/assumptions.
+The description should tell the tester what they’re going to test.
+Sometimes this section might also include other pertinent information such as the test environment, test data, and preconditions/assumptions.
+A description should be easy to read and immediately communicate the high-level goal of the test.

 Include Assumptions and Preconditions